September 5 - April 7, 2026

 Course Length: 1 Year

-Text Used: Miftaah Arabic 101 Workbook
+Text Used: Miftaah Arabic Grammar & Morphology 101

 This course provides students with a needed base understanding of how Arabic root letters are conjugated to create different words that give information about the subject and action of a sentence.
 By the end of the course, students will know how to conjugate verbs in various tenses, determine base letters from non-base letters, and identify verbal patterns that convey information about the number, gender, and voice of the subject of a sentence.
 Through rigorous repetition of the various patterns as applied to different verbs, newly learnt concepts are applied to ensure complete comprehension of the material covered.